PROGRESS WITH BIRDLIFE OVERBERG COASTLINE AND ESTUARY CONSERVATION PROJECTSPosted on the 29th January 2018

 • BirdLife South Africa/ Coastal Cleanup Conservation/ Paddavlei Eco Group/ RAMSAR SA/ Rethink Single Use Plastics/ Whale Coast Conservation

 • CapeNature/ Department of Environmental Affairs and Development Planning, Western Cape Government/ Environmental Division, Overstrand Municipality

 • Private individuals

-We will attempt to identify key breeding sites of African Oystercatchers and White-fronted Plovers on beaches along the Cape Whale Coast during the summer of 2017 and 2018.
-Possible causes of breeding failures will also be investigated if at all possible.
+We have already identified many key breeding sites of African Oystercatchers and White-fronted Plovers on beaches along the Cape Whale Coast during the summer of 2017 and 2018.
+Possible causes of breeding failures are also being investigated.
 Educational campaigns will be launched at key breeding sites during the summer of 2018 and 2019.
 These campaigns will largely be based on posters, brochures and media releases developed by the Nature’s Valley Trust.